fmerg/pymerkle/README.md

 **DISCLAIMER**: This is currently a prototype.
 See [Security](#security) below for details.

-Pymerkle provides a binary balanced Merkle-tree capable of generating audit and consistency proofs along with the corresponding verification mechanism.
+Pymerkle provides a Merkle-tree object capable of generating audit and consistency proofs along with the corresponding verification mechanism.
 It supports most combinations of hash functions and encoding schemas with defense against second-preimage attack enabled.